Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/audio/dfft.md

                  arrowprops=dict(width=0.5, headwidth=3, headlength=4,
                                  fc='k', shrink=0.1));

 Compare these with the earlier range traces.
 There is a dramatic lowering in side lobe level, but at a price: the peaks have changed in shape, widening and becoming less peaky, thus lowering the radar resolution, that is, the ability of the radar to distinguish between two closely space targets.
 The choice of window is a compromise between side lobe level and resolution.
-Even so, referring to the trace for <span class="math inline">$V\\\_\\\\mathrm{sim}$</span>, windowing has dramatically increased our ability to distinguish the small target from its large neighbor.
+Even so, referring to the trace for <span class="math inline"><span class="math inline">$V\\\\\\\_\\\\\\\\mathrm{sim}$</span></span>, windowing has dramatically increased our ability to distinguish the small target from its large neighbor.

 In the real radar data range trace windowing has also reduced the side lobes.
 This is most visible in the depth of the notch between the two groups of targets.